Preppy: Fashion

 By the 1980s, mass marketing of brands such as Ralph Lauren, Lacoste, Daniel Cremieux, and Izod brought a resurgence of Ivy and preppy styles and moved them into the mainstream.

-For women, preppy-influenced fashions emerged in the 1960s, a trend led by designers such as Perry Ellis and Lilly Pulitzer, influenced by designers such as Oleg Cassini, and popularized by female students at the Seven Sisters Colleges, sister institutions to the Ivy League.
+Female preppy-influenced fashion emerged in the 1960s; a trend led by designers such as Perry Ellis and Lilly Pulitzer, influenced by designers such as Oleg Cassini, and popularized by female students at the Seven Sisters Colleges, sister institutions to the Ivy League.
 These classic ensembles of the 1960s and 1970s include tailored skirt suits, low heels, wrap dresses, shift dresses, silk or cotton blouses, and jewelry with a refined style.
-Such clothing often includes elements drawn from typical preppy styles, such as nautical stripes, pastel colours, or equestrian details.
+Such clothing drew on elements of typical preppy styles, such as pastel colours, or equestrian details and nautical styles, such as Breton stripes.

 The Official Preppy Handbook points to daughters "borrowing the clothes her mother wore in Prep school.
 Before long, they share a charge account at The Talbots."
 The handbook also stated that "Behind the red door on every Talbots catalog cover is the best selection of women's Prep fashions anywhere."
 And that "the clothes here are a rare combination of Preppy, tasteful, and sophisticated."

 Though traditional interest in the preppy style generally fell in the 1990s, some of the newer outfitters such as Ralph Lauren, J. Crew, Tommy Hilfiger, Vineyard Vines, Gant, and Elizabeth McKay are often perceived as having preppy styles, with designers such as Marc Jacobs and Luella Bartley adding the preppy style into their clothes in the 1990s.

 Examples of preppy wardrobe staples include: